smart appliance controlled by phone

 Smart home technology has become essential, not optional, in today’s kitchen design.
 Clients expect it.
 And it’s not something to “think about later”.

 As kitchen designers, you are expected to be experts on every aspect of the kitchens you create.
 It is challenging enough to keep up to date with design trends and ever-changing appliance models.
-However, it appears that smart home technology may be the toughest challenge for you to master.
+However, it appears that smart home technology may be one tough challenge.

-• Become familiar with terminology and types and levels of technology
+• Educate yourself.
+Become familiar with terminology and the types of technology

 • Many appliance showrooms offer demonstrations of their smart products so you can see them in action.
 Dacor, Miele, Samsung, Control4 and Kohler are a few.